rwongmath/rwongmath.github.io/my_collections/_courses_taught/Math_102.md

 You can find the [course syllabus here]({{ syllabus | relative_url }}).

-**What does it mean to prove a theorem?**  Why are the theorems you saw in Math 33A true?
-How do we generalize the properties of $\mathbb{R}^n$ as a vector space over $\mathbb{R}$?
+What tools do we have to calculate an integral like $\int_0^1 xe^{-x^2} \ dx$ or $\int_0^1 e^{-x^2} \ dx$?

-115A is the *second* course in linear algebra.
-In math 33A, you learned the computational tools of linear algebra in $\mathbb{R}^n$.
-In math 115A, you will learn how to prove the theorems and tools you saw in 33A.
-Moreover, you will generalize these theorems to the setting of abstract vector spaces.
+**When your calculator tells you that the value of $\int_0^1 e^{-x^2} \ dx \approx 0.746824$, how do you know it's correct?** How accurate is your calculator?
+Is it possible for an infinite region to have finite area?
+Can we calculate the area of a fractal?

-115A may also be your first exposure to mathematical proofs.
-In other words, this course will help you develop the mathematical reasoning and questioning skills needed to explore abstract mathematical concepts.
-Moreover, you will become fluent in communicating your mathematical ideas, and you will develop the ability to prove (or find counterexamples) to mathematical statements.
+You've previously seen in Math 101 that calculus is an important and powerful tool that allows us to describe the physical world around us.
+In Math 102, we will push the notion of integration to its utmost limits.
+In this class, we will build our toolbox for integration; we will study the behavior of the infinite, and we will learn how to quantify how accurate our approximations are.

-This course provides the foundation for exploring other topics in advanced mathematics.
+In this course, you will develop the critical thinking and questioning skills needed to answer these complex questions.
+Moreover, you will become fluent in precisely communicating your ideas through the mathematical language of calculus.

 <!--end_excerpt-->